bhimsen92/YAIL/README.md

     Int result = add5(10); # result = 16
     print("Result: ", result);

-The samples directory contains a quick sort example, which uses currying concept.
+The samples directory contains a quicksort example, which uses currying concept.

+# What Needs To Be Done Yet
+Lots of things needs to be implemented in this project but i believe following are really important which i want to concentrate on.

+1. Implementing error module.[right now, if you get any error, interpreter just exists or a segmentation fault is thrown]
+2. Thread scheduling.

+I am still working on this project.